 Oncology is the study of cancer.
-A doctor who specializes in treating people with cancer is called an oncologist.
+A doctor who specializes in treating individuals suffering from cancer is called an oncologist.
 In most situations, a clinical oncologist manages the care and treatment once a person is diagnosed with cancer.

-A surgical oncologist specializes in the surgical aspects of cancer, including a biopsy (the removal of a small amount of tissue for examination under a microscope) and surgically removing the cancer, the surrounding tissue, and sometimes, nearby lymph nodes (tiny, bean-shaped organs that help fight disease).
+A surgical oncologist specializes in the surgical aspects of cancer, including a biopsy (the removal of a small amount of tissue for examination under a microscope), surgically removing the cancer, the surrounding tissue, and sometimes, the nearby lymph nodes (tiny, bean-shaped organs that help fight diseases).

 A radiation oncologist specializes in treating cancer with radiation therapy (the use of high-energy x-rays to destroy cancer cells).

 General oncologists and specialists work in conjunction with the pain clinic specialists to deliver high-end care to cancer patients.
-Medica’s Pain Clinic is one of the few such clinics in the country which works dedicatedly to relieve pain and make patients more comfortable.
-The team also includes oncology nurses and social worker.
+Medica’s Pain Clinic is one of the few clinics in the country which works dedicatedly to relieve pain and make patients feel more comfortable.
+The team also includes specialized oncology nurses and social workers.